wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/ML_CEP_extension_through_DAS/ReadMe.txt

 2.Place the downloaded-ml-model in any folder path

-3.DAS should be started using -DdisableMLSparkCtx=true
+3.DAS should be started using -DdisableMLSparkCtx=true ex: sh wso2server.sh -DdisableMLSparkCtx=true

 Steps
 ======